 For the sake of the environment, for our own health and happiness, and for our children, we need to move toward a more sustainable lifestyle.
 The primary obstacle is our reliance on technology.
 Coincidentally, the primary threat to wildlife is also technology -- e.g. tools that make wildlife habitat more accessible, such as maps, GPS sensors, satellites, bulldozers, 4-wheel-drive vehicles, mountain bikes, rafts, climbing equipment, night-vision goggles, etc. Banning the use of such technologies in order to protect wildlife can at the same time help us move toward a more sustainable future.

 Perhaps the greatest benefit of all, is distracting us from our selfish, petty concerns, and giving us something more meaningful to work on.
 Remember "We Are the World"?
 People from all over the world united to come to the aid of a third party: the world’s starving children.
 While working together, they were able to forget their own needs, and focus wholly on rescuing children who were in trouble.
-Well, wildlife are in even more trouble!
+Well, wildlife is in even more trouble!
 We all (according to E.O.
 Wilson) instinctively love nature.
 Why not focus on this common value, work together to rescue the large proportion of the world’s wildlife that are in serious danger (according to the IUCN, one fourth of the world's animals are threatened with extinction), and put aside our relatively petty squabbles -- e.g. those causing wars all over the world?

 Human groups often fight over things so subtle that outsiders have trouble understanding what all the fuss is about.
 For example, Canadians have long been bickering over which language to speak, while their forests are being clearcut and their water contaminated with mercury!
 Language and culture are important, but not in comparison to what wildlife have to endure, including extinction!